What happens when children’s bones break?

 The cells put fibrous (stringy) tissues and cartilage down in a lump called callus.
 This callus can be felt as a hard lump under the skin and seen on x-ray.
 The callus forms a weak type of bone, connecting the two ends.
 At this stage your child will no longer feel pain and the bone feels stronger.
 However, the bone is not as strong as normal and can easily re-break or bend at this early stage if your child is not careful.
 This stage is around three to six weeks after the break.
 The weaker bone is slowly replaced by your child’s normal bone and the bone looks and works as it did before the break.
 An increase in strength occurs between six weeks to three months after the break.
 In children, the bone can even slowly straighten itself if it has healed in a slightly bent position.
 This process is called remodelling and occurs until your child stops growing as a teenager.

 How long will my child be in plaster?

-Your child's doctor will decide on the length of time a plaster cast is required.
-It is dependent on which bone was broken and how quickly your child's bone heals.
-As a general guide, a broken arm can be out of the cast by about six weeks, but a leg may require longer.
+Your child’s doctor will decide on the length of time a plaster cast is needed.
+It depends on which bone was broken and how quickly your child’s bone heals.
+As a general guide, a broken arm can be out of the cast by about six weeks, but a leg may need longer.
 Each child is different and some may heal quicker or slower than others.
-After the cast is removed, your child is likely to have a stiff joint but this usually resolves over a few weeks without any need for treatment.
-You will need to be advised by your doctor when your child will be able to take part in activities like contact sport.
+After the cast is removed, your child is likely to have a stiff joint but this usually heals over a few weeks without any need for treatment.
+You will need to ask your doctor when your child will be able to take part in activities like contact sport.

 What is needed to help bone heal?

-Vitamin C and calcium found in a healthy, well-balanced diet are all that are required to assist in your child's bone healing .
+Vitamin C and calcium found in a healthy, well-balanced diet are all that are needed to help your child’s bone healing.
 Medication has not been shown to help heal bones in children.
 Speak to your doctor or dietician for advice.

 - Your child’s facture will heal without special diets or extra calcium.

-- Stiff joints are usually only temporary and regain mobility without treatment over intervals of a few days to several weeks.
+Stiff joints are usually only temporary and regain mobility without treatment over a few days to several weeks.